inayet/masjidikhlas-v3/site/content/_index.md

 ---
-title: "Welcome to Test Mosque"
+title: "Welcome to Masjid Ikhlas"
 date: 2024-01-01T00:00:00Z
 draft: false
 ---

-# Test Mosque
+# Masjid Ikhlas

 ## Metropolitan Denver North Islamic Center

-Test Mosque is committed to Islamic way of life based on Qur'an and life example of Prophet Muhammad (Peace be upon him).
+Masjid Ikhlas is committed to Islamic way of life based on Qur'an and life example of Prophet Muhammad (Peace be upon him).
 We serve as a center for religious development, social, educational, economic, and cultural enrichment.
 We believe in Oneness of Allah (God) and oneness of humanity. **"Faith in Allah, Simple Living, Hard Work & High Thinking."**

 ## Prayer Times